-specifies how the vo name is to be converted into a group name.
+gspec specifies how the VO name is to be converted into a group name.
 Specify for gspec a printf-like format string with a single %s.
-The vo name is inserted where the %s occurs.
-To make the vo name equal to the group name, specify only "%s" (i.e. vo2grp=%s).
+The VO name is inserted where the %s occurs.
+To make the group name equal to the VO name, specify only %s (i.e. vo2grp=%s).
 If vo2grp is not specified, the group name is unchanged.